California man gets second life term for synagogue attack

 Associated Press

-SAN DIEGO (AP) — A 22-year-old white supremacist was sentenced Tuesday to life in federal prison for killing a woman and injuring three others when he burst into a Southern California synagogue in 2019, adding to a life sentence he received three months earlier in state court.
+SAN DIEGO (AP) — A 22-year-old white supremacist was sentenced Tuesday to life in federal prison for killing a woman and injuring three others in a shooting at a Southern California synagogue in 2019, adding to the life term he received three months earlier in state court.

 John T. Earnest declined to speak in a courtroom full of victims, families and congregants.
 In state court, his attorney said he wanted to speak but a judge refused, saying he didn’t want to give a platform for his hate-filled speech.

 Earnest’s attorney, Ellis Johnston III, said his client acknowledged his actions were “inappropriate,” a statement that was greeted with skepticism by prosecutors.
-Peter Ko, a federal prosecutor, said Earnest’s expression of regret came shortly after the shooting in a phone call to someone else.
+Peter Ko, a federal prosecutor, said Earnest’s show of contrition came shortly after the shooting in a recorded phone call to someone else.

+Earnest was tied to restraints and looked straight ahead without expression during the two-hour hearing, which marked the end of legal proceedings against him.

-Earnest pleaded guilty to federal charges in September after the Justice Department said it wouldn’t seek the death penalty.
+He pleaded guilty to federal hate crimes in September after the Justice Department said it wouldn’t seek the death penalty.
 Defense attorneys and prosecutors recommended a life sentence, plus 30 years.

 That same month, Earnest received another life term under a plea agreement with state charges that spared him the death penalty.
 His conviction for murder and attempted murder at the synagogue and arson for an earlier fire at a nearby mosque brought a life sentence without parole, plus 137 years in prison.